-In order to achieve a test case behaviour being independent from the frequency channel bandwidth NBWP is limited to the minimum value of 24 RBs in accordance with Table 5.3.2-1 of TS 38.101-1/2 [5, 6].
-This implies that LRBs,max< 24 RBs for all configurations.
+In order to achieve a test case behaviour being independent from the frequency channel bandwidth NBWP is limited to the minimum value of 24 RBs, except for channel bandwidth 3 MHz, NBWP is limited to the minimum value of 15 RBs in accordance with Table 5.3.2-1 of TS 38.101-1/2 [5, 6].
+This implies that LRBs,max< 24 RBs for all configurations, except for channel bandwidth 3 MHz LRBs,max< 15 RBs.

 NSI is the number of RBs reserved for system information, it is set to 7 RBs by default.
 NSI is set to 9 RBs in test cases requiring an extended SIB1 TBS size.